SaferPlaces2023/safercast_pygeoapi_service_venezia/README.md

 # safer_pygeoapi
-PygeoAPI service SaferPlaces Directed project on Vicenza
+PygeoAPI service SaferPlaces Directed project on Venezia

 ## Usage
 Build the image and start the container with docker-compose: